telefonicaid/iotagent-node-lib/doc/api.md

 the following parameters:

 -   `autoprovision`: If the device is not provisioned, the IoTAgent will create a new device and entity for it.
--   `explicitAttrs`: If the measure element (object_id) is not defined in the mappings of the device or group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
+-   `explicitAttrs`: If the measure element (object_id) is not defined in the mappings of the device or config group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
 -   `appendMode`: It configures the request to the Context Broker to update the entity every time a new measure arrives.
     It have implications depending if the entity is already created or not in the Context Broker.

 ### Autoprovision configuration (autoprovision)

-By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA creates a new device and a new entity according to the group config.
-Defining the field `autoprovision` to `false` when provisioning the device group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.
+By default, when a measure arrives to the IoTAgent, if the `device_id` does not match with an existing one, then, the IoTA creates a new device and a new entity according to the config group.
+Defining the field `autoprovision` to `false` when provisioning the config group, the IoTA to reject the measure at the southbound, allowing only to persist the data to devices that are already provisioned.
 It makes no sense to use this field in device provisioning since it is intended to avoid provisioning devices (and for it to be effective, it would have to be provisional).

 ### Explicitly defined attributes (explicitAttrs)

-If a given measure element (object_id) is not defined in the mappings of the device or group provision, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
-By adding the field `explicitAttrs` with `true` value to device or group provision, the IoTAgent rejects the measure elements that are not defined in the mappings of device or group provision, persisting only the one defined in the mappings of the provision.
-If `explicitAttrs` is provided both at device and group level, the device level takes precedence.
-Additionally `explicitAttrs` can be used to define which meassures (identified by their attribute names, not by their object_id) defined in JSON/JEXL array will be propagated to NGSI interface.
+If a given measure element (object_id) is not defined in the mappings of the device or config group, the measure is stored in the Context Broker by adding a new attribute to the entity with the same name of the undefined measure element.
+By adding the field `explicitAttrs` with `true` value to device or config group, the IoTAgent rejects the measure elements that are not defined in the mappings of device or config group, persisting only the one defined in the mappings of the provision.
+If `explicitAttrs` is provided both at device and config group level, the device level takes precedence.
+Additionally `explicitAttrs` can be used to define which measures (identified by their attribute names, not by their object_id) defined in JSON/JEXL array will be propagated to NGSI interface.

 The different possibilities are summarized below: